altProf/jirabas/README.md

 # jirabas

-Are you console man?
+Are you a console man?
-Then don't spend your time by searching and clicking Jira to find which ticket number you just resolved!
+Than don't spend your time by searching and clicking Jira just to find which ticket number you resolved!

 ## Installation